Evertras/yakdash/docs/config.md

 the screen to show different things.

 Panes can be nested within other panes to create more complex layouts.
-Panes follow flexbox rules, conforming to fill the space they're in given the ratio assigned.
-If no size is given, it will default to 1.

 ```yaml
 layout: